daniel-j-dev/daniel-j-dev/README.md

 ### Welcome

-I'm a Full Stack Developer with a focus on backend with Node.
+I'm a Backend Developer with a focus on NodeJS.

 - 🔭 Currently, I'm practicing coding challenges.
 - 🌱 I'm interested in learning low level languages in the future.